The Tawny Owl is Britain's most common woodland owl, though absent from Ireland.

 Tawny Owls are sedentary except when the juveniles disperse.
 They disperse in August–November and by early winter will be either dead or holding a territory.

-Being mostly nocturnal, the Tawny Owl is poorly studied but it is believed to be in slow decline and its range contracting, so the BTO has issued a High BTO Alert.
+Being mostly nocturnal, the Tawny Owl is poorly studied but it is believed to be in slow decline and its range contracting, so it appears on the Amber List of conservation concern.